-To clarify, Internal Control is…
+Internal Control is…

 - A process.
 It is a means to an end, not an end in itself.

-- Geared to the achievement of objectives in several overlapping categories.
+- Geared toward the achievement of objectives.